VA FileMan V. 22.2 Programmer Manual Banner

 Unique Name

 You can optionally give fields on a block a Unique Name.
-Unique Names are never seen by the user.
-They can be used to identify fields in some of the ScreenMan utilities, such as PUT^DDSVAL and $$GET^DDSVAL, and in the computed expressions of computed fields.
+A Unique Name is never seen by the user.
+They can be used to identify fields in some of the ScreenMan utilities, such as PUT^DDSVAL and $$GET^DDSVAL, and in the computed expressions of COMPUTED fields.
 No two fields on a block can have the same Unique Name.

 Caption, Executable Caption, and Suppress Colon After Caption